Update from the Faculty Development Committee:

 - Have you made arrangements for collaborative work?
 For travel and housing?

-- Will your project have some timely payoff for your department and the college?
+- Will your project have some timely payoff for your department and the university?

 - What unique professional expertise will you bring to the project?